-Factor Comment WRU Number WRU 03 HGM Unit Type(s) Depression Wetlands Description of WRU WRU 03 is a large wetland complex consisting of a total of 27 depression wetlands that range in size from 6 ha to 1 800 ha (Figure 4-5).
-The largest of these wetlands is known as Soutpan and is an active salt mine as the name implies (Figure 4-6).
-The majority of these depression wetlands are endorheic and have no clear outward-flowing connection to river systems.
-However, most of the depression wetlands have inward flowing streams which contribute hydrologically to their functioning but will also contribute any sediments and pollutants originating from the catchment associated with the inflowing stream.
-Most of the other depression wetlands within the WRU are relatively intact and do not appear to have any significant in-system impacts.
-However, the catchments of many of these wetlands have been extensively cultivated, which likely contributes to a decline in the present water quality and geomorphic state of these wetlands.
-These depression wetlands are generally characterised by seasonal wetness and associated seasonal wetland vegetation that typically consists of a mosaic of grass and sedge species.
-These depression wetlands provide very important nesting and feeding habitats for aquatic birds in the region.
-Unique Features These depression wetlands, as a complex, provide important habitat diversity in an otherwise relatively homogenous landscape.
+Factor Comment WRU Number WRU 03 HGM Unit Type(s) Depression Wetlands Description of WRU WRU 03 is a large wetland complex consisting of a total of 27 depression wetlands that range in size from 6 ha to 1 80 largest of these wetlands is known as Soutpan and is an active salt mine as the name implies ( Figure 4-6 ).
+The major wetlands are endorheic and have no clear outward-flowing connection to river systems.
+However, most of the dep inward flowing streams which contribute hydrologically to their functioning but will also contribute any sediments an from the catchment associated with the inflowing stream.
+Most of the other depression wetlands within the WRU are not appear to have any significant in-system impacts.
+However, the catchments of many of these wetlands have been which likely contributes to a decline in the present water quality and geomorphic state of these wetlands.
+These degenerally characterised by seasonal wetness and associated seasonal wetland vegetation that typically consists of a more species.
+These depression wetlands provide very important nesting and feeding habitats for aquatic birds in the region Unique Features These depression wetlands, as a complex, provide important habitat diversity in an otherwise relatively homogenous landscape.
 According to the Mucina and Rutherford (2006) vegetation classification, these salt pans support vegetation that is distinct from the surrounding vegetation.
 These wetlands form unique features in the broader landscape and provide important habitats for both fauna and flora.
 Vegetation types Dry Highveld Grassland Group 3 (NBA, 2018); Highveld Salt Pans (Mucina and Rutherford, 2006) Threat Status Least Threatened (LT) PES The PES assessment for WRU 03 was separated into two assessments.
 One assessment was undertaken for Soutpan itself, as the land use within the wetland is vastly different from the surrounding depression wetlands.
 An additional wetland assessment was undertaken based on the landcover data for a subset of the other depression wetlands included within the WRU as their characteristics were generally very similar i.e., this assessment is considered to be representative of the wetland complex.
 It was not feasible to undertake individual assessments for all the identified depression wetlands.